ntgiwsvp/looper/README.md

 There is a hosted version running at https://looperfrontend.z6.web.core.windows.net/index.html.
-Direct your browser there and follow the intructions.
+Direct your browser there and follow the instructions.
 Note that this currently only works with Firefox (https://github.com/ntgiwsvp/looper/issues/2).

 ## How to have your own